h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 Before training a stacked ensemble, you will need to train and cross-validate a set of "base models" which will make up the ensemble.
 In order to stack these models toegther, a few things are required:

-- The models must be cross-validated using the same number of folds (e.g. ``nfolds = 5``).
+- The models must be cross-validated using the same number of folds (e.g. ``nfolds = 5`` or use the same ``fold_column`` across base learners).

 - The cross-validated predictions from all of the models must be preserved by setting ``keep_cross_validation_predictions`` to True.
 This is the data which is used to train the metalearner, or "combiner", algorithm in the ensemble.

 - You can train these models manually, or you can use a group of models from a grid search.

 - The models must be trained on the same ``training_frame``.
-The rows must be identical, but you can use different sets of predictor columns across models if you choose.
+The rows must be identical, but you can use different sets of predictor columns, ``x``, across models if you choose.
 Using base models trained on different subsets of the feature space will add more randomness/diversity to the set of base models, which in theory can improve ensemble performance.
 However, using all available predictor columns for each base model will often still yield the best results (the more data, the better the models).

 Defining an Stacked Ensemble Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+-  `y <algo-params/y.html>`__: (Required) Specify the index or column name of the column to use as the independent variable (response column).
+The response column can be numeric (regression) or categorical (classification).

+-  `x <algo-params/x.html>`__: (Optional) Specify a vector containing the names or indices of the predictor variables to use when building the model.
+If ``x`` is missing, then all columns except ``y`` are used.
+The only use for ``x`` is to get the correct training set so that we can compute ensemble training metrics.

+-  `training_frame <algo-params/training_frame.html>`__ (Required) Specify the dataset used to build the model.
+In a Stacked Ensemble model, the training frame is used only to retreive the response column (needed for training the metalearner) and also to compute training metrics for the ensemble model.

+-  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset to use for tuning the model.
+The validation frame will be passed through to the metalearner for tuning.

--  `model_id <algo-params/model_id.html>`__: Specify a custom name for the model to use as a reference.
+-  `model_id <algo-params/model_id.html>`__: (Optional) Specify a custom name for the model to use as a reference.
 By default, H2O automatically generates a destination key.

--  `training_frame <algo-params/training_frame.html>`__ Specify the dataset used to build the model.

--  `validation_frame <algo-params/validation_frame.html>`__: Specify the dataset used to evaluate the accuracy of the model.

--  `y <algo-params/y.html>`__: (Required) Specify the column to use as the independent variable (response column).
-The data can be numeric or categorical.

--  `x <algo-params/x.html>`__: (Currently not in use) Specify a vector containing the names or indices of the predictor variables to use when building the model.

--  **base_models**: Specify a list of model IDs that can be stacked together.
-Models must have been cross-validated using ``nfolds`` > 1, they all must use the same cross-validation folds, and ``keep_cross_validation_predictions`` must have been set to True.
+-  **base_models**: (Required) Specify a list of models (or model IDs) that can be stacked together.
+Models must have been cross-validated (i.e. ``nfolds``>1 or ``fold_column`` was specified), they all must use the same cross-validation folds, and ``keep_cross_validation_predictions`` must have been set to True.
+One way to guarantee identical folds across base models is to set ``fold_assignment = "Modulo"`` in all the base models.

-  **Notes regarding** ``base_models``:

-    - One way to guarantee identical folds across base models is to set ``fold_assignment = "Modulo"`` in all the base models.
 It is also possible to get identical folds by setting ``fold_assignment = "Random"`` when the same seed is used in all base models.

-    - In R, you can specify a list of models in the ``base_models`` parameter.
+-  `metalearner_nfolds <algo-params/nfolds.html>`__: (Optional) Specify the number of folds for cross-validation of the metalearning algorithm.
+Defaults to 0 (no cross-validation).
+If you want to compare the cross-validated performance of the ensemble model to the cross-validated performance of the base learners or other algorithms, you should make use of this option.

+-  `metalearner_fold_assignment <algo-params/fold_assignment.html>`__: (Optional; Applicable only if a value for ``metalearner_nfolds`` is specified) Specify the cross-validation fold assignment scheme for the metalearner.
+The available options are AUTO (which is Random), Random, Modulo, or Stratified (which will stratify the folds based on the response variable for classification problems).

--  **keep_levelone_frame**: Keep the level one data frame that's constructed for the metalearning step.
+-  **keep_levelone_frame**: (Optional) Keep the level one data frame that's constructed for the metalearning step.
 Defaults to False.

 Also in a `future release <https://0xdata.atlassian.net/browse/PUBDEV-3743>`__, there will be an additional **metalearner** parameter which allows for the user to specify the metalearning algorithm used.
 Currently, the metalearner is fixed as a default H2O GLM with non-negative weights.